Chiang Kai-shek statues

 Chiang Kai-shek statues (蔣公銅像 (Jiǎng Gōng Tóngxiàng, bronze statues of President Chiang) or 蔣介石雕像 (Jiǎng Jièshí diāoxiàng)) are statues of the late Republic of China (ROC) President Chiang Kai-shek.
 They are found almost everywhere in Taiwan, from parks to schools to military bases, and are usually made of a bronze alloy, although it varies from location to location.

 Some statues have been removed starting in 1999, with greater publicity surrounding removals starting in 2007 under pro-Taiwan independence Democratic Progressive Party (DPP)-led government initiatives, which in turn led to protests and opposition on the grounds of culture and history.
 Many Chiang statues have since been relocated to a central location and placed in a memorial garden.
-The relocation of Chiang statues has been suggested as a peaceful alternative fate for Confederate statuary.
 Since the movement to remove Chiang statues began, individual vigilantes have begun to vandalize the statues, typically coincident with the anniversary of the 228 Incident.

 History

 President Chiang Kai-shek led the Republic of China and the Kuomintang (KMT) in the Mainland.
 After the end of World War II, during the subsequent resumption of the Chinese Civil War he lost Mainland China to the Chinese Communists.
 He retreated to Taiwan with the ROC government and vowed to one day re-take the Mainland (At that time, the ROC had occupied Taiwan before the post-war treaties were in effect, becoming the government in exile.)
 During the following years of rule, the KMT-led ROC government erected monuments commemorating Nationalist leaders, including statues of Chiang Kai-shek.